ufrisk/pcileech-fpga/PCIeSquirrel/readme.md

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

 > :warning: **3rd party boards** not listed on this Github may not always be compatible with the firmware.
 It would depend on the 3rd party hardware vendor.
-No support can be given on 3rd party boards not mentioned on this Github. **If you purchase a 3rd party board please consider [sponsoring](https://github.com/sponsors/ufrisk)** this project with a small sum since the 3rd party vendor does not.
+No support can be given on 3rd party boards not mentioned on this Github.

 Capabilities: